yxsbx/Inventory_Management_System/README.md

 2. Clone the repository and navigate to the project directory.

 ## API Endpoints
-- `GET /product/all`: List all products.
-- `POST /product`: Create a new product.
-- `PUT /product/{id}`: Update a product by ID.
-- `DELETE /product/{id}`: Delete a product by ID.
-- `GET /product/csv`: Import products from a CSV file.
-- `GET /stock/report`: Generate a stock report.

 Refer to the included Insomnia export file (`Insomnia_2024-04-08.json`) for more detailed API usage and endpoints.

 # Sistema de Gerenciamento de Inventário (Português)